 Together with the Urban Land Institute, we compiled the Housing Counts Policy Toolbox, a resource for policymakers to explore different mechanisms at their disposal for building and preserving affordable housing in their communities.
 We continue to promote these strategies and explore emerging opportunities for local governments to build and preserve housing options.

 Recognizing that the rising cost of materials and labor shortage has driven up the cost of development, Family Housing Fund is exploring and testing strategies to flatten or decrease the cost of development to allow for more affordability in newly constructed homes.
-At the moment, we are co-hosting the 2019 Construction Revolution Summit, which will convene a variety of industry stakeholders and engage new partners in exploring an off-site construction industry to drive down development costs.
+We co-hosted the 2019 Construction Revolution Summit, which convened a variety of industry stakeholders and engaged new partners in exploring an off-site construction industry to drive down development costs.
 Return to this page for updates on the resulting industry recommendations.

 In 2018, Family Housing Fund launched the Ramsey County Housing Court Clinic, working closely with a group of partners including lawyers, mediators, and financial assistance workers to add a set of resources that had not previously been available to renters facing eviction at Court.
 We supported mediation organizations across the region to expand beyond the Courthouse and offer their services to property owners prior to eviction filing in the hopes of averting the damage of a filing.